 One thing that happens along the way to recovery, whether you are struggling with depression, anxiety, addiction, or any other problem, is that your mind stops being on your side.
 It seems like your mind can go over to the other side.

 You can’t do anything, your mind says.
 You need another drink, it tells you.
 And when you try to think what you should do, your mind just doesn’t want to work.

 Losing your mind.

 “Lost their mind” used to be a shorthand expression for someone with either a mental illness or a substance use problem.
 Even their best efforts to think their way out of this problem did not seem to work.

 It is not just that your thinking slows down.
-It you are depressed or drunk lot of things that you would never believe otherwise start seeming true.
+If you are depressed, or drunk, lots of things that you would never believe otherwise start seeming true.
 Get depressed enough or high enough and you might start hearing and seeing things no one else is.
 That should convince you that your mind is lost somewhere.

 Recovery is getting your hope back.

 When you are in your problem, you might also start thinking that there is no need to try anymore.
-Why keep trying if you are gona be like this forever.
-When you mind goes so does your hope, follows right along.
+Why keep trying if you are gonna be like this forever.
+When your mind goes so does your hope, follows right along.

 In twelve-step groups, you hear the expression “my best thinking got me here” by which they mean that they had told themselves all sorts of reasons why it was OK to go on drinking and using despite mounting evidence to the contrary.

 Symptoms of anxiety, depression and a bunch of other emotional disorders include that inability to get your mind to do the tasks you ask of it.
 Confusion, indecision, and inability to make decisions are all signs that your problem has become a disorder.